 Professional Practice Standard 5.1: Clinical Records identifies that CRPO registrants must maintain clinical records “for at least 10 years from the date of the last interaction with the client, or for 10 years from the client’s 18th birthday, whichever is later.”

 If you are the health information custodian, your contingency plan must:

 - account for the maintenance of clinical records in a manner that accords with relevant laws and the Professional Practice Standards; and

 - include measures that will facilitate client access to their personal health information, or transfer of the client’s personal health information to another health provider, for the period defined in the Professional Practice Standards.

 See Standards 5.1 and 5.6 on record-keeping for more information.

-I’m working with a young child whose parents are going through a divorce.
+Q: I’m working with a young child whose parents are going through a divorce.
 What do I need to know about consent in this situation?

-According to Professional Practice Standards Section 3: Client-Therapist Relationship, members have a duty to place the well-being of the client at the forefront of the therapeutic relationship.
+According to Professional Practice Standards Section 3: Client-Therapist Relationship, registrants have a duty to place the well-being of the client at the forefront of the therapeutic relationship.
 With this in mind, consider the following: